assimp/assimp-docs/source/about/introduction.rst

 Introduction
 ------------

-The Asset-Importer-Lib (in short assimp) is a library to load and process geometric scenes from various 3D-data formats.
+The **Asset-Importer-Lib** (in short **Assimp**, we will use this term for the library) is a library to load and process geometric scenes from various 3D-data formats.
 It is mostly tailored to typical game scenarios by supporting a node hierarchy, static or skinned meshes, materials, bone animations, and potential texture data.
 But also some 3D-printing- and CAD-format are supported.
 It is primarily useful for importing assets from various sources once and storing them in an intermediate format for easy and fast every-day-loading.
-The Asset-Importer-Lib is also able to apply various post processing steps to the imported like:
+The Asset-Importer-Lib is also able to apply various post-processing steps to the imported like:

 * Model Validation
 * Pretransforming